prabhat-123/Attendance_System_Using_Face_Recognition/README.md

         e.g cd E:/Attendance_system_using_face_recognition/ (location to the repository in local computer)

-  After changing the working directory to the current repository/project create a virtual environment by using the following commands:
+  #### iii) After changing the working directory to the current repository/project create a virtual environment by using the following commands:
      On Windows:
     For Visual Studio Code Users